 Geophysics Field Camp.
-Each summer, a base of operations is set up for four weeks in the mountains of Colorado for geophysics students who have completed their junior year.
-Students conduct geological studies, and prepare maps and cross sections as the basis for designing geophysical surveys.
-They design and conduct seismic, gravimetric, magnetic, and electrical surveys in areas of structural interest.
-They then process and interpret the geophysical data that they have acquired.
-Following completion of the four-week core program, students are given their choice of several diverse field experiences.
-In recent years these choices have included cruises on seismic ships in the Gulf of Mexico, studies at an archeological site, investigations at an environmental site, a well-logging school offered by a leading well-logging company (Western Atlas International Logging Services), and geophysical surveys in an urban setting.
+Each summer, a base of field operations is set up for four weeks in the mountains of Colorado for students who have completed their junior year.
+Students prepare geological maps and cross sections and then use these as the basis for conducting seismic, gravimetric, magnetic, and electrical surveys.
+After acquiring these various geophysical datasets, the students process the data and develop an interpretation that is consistent with all the information.
+In addition to the required four-week program, students can also participate in other diverse field experiences.
+In recent years these have included cruises on seismic ships in the Gulf of Mexico, studies at an archeological site, investigations at an environmental site, a ground-penetrating radar survey on an active volcano in Hawaii, and a well-logging school offered by Baker Atlas.